 Hierarchy of subscription products or subscription offers appear more logical with easily grouped service subscriptions and subscription campaigns.
 This makes it far simpler to access those you will perhaps run in December, broken down into various subscription promotions you will promote through various channels and for varying segments.

 The truth is that this is not a ‘either/or’ debate.
 You need both.
 With the explosion of online channels and the level of personalisation customers require, you need strong APIs that can quickly and flexibly retrieve product, offer and promotion information.
 To achieve this, you need a flat subscription product catalogue.
 Likewise, for marketers to work in a logical platform, you need to offer a fully customisable hierarchy.

 Manage a catalogue with Limio Catalog

 Limio Catalog was built by subscription experts with experience of subscription billing and payment vendors.
 They know what works for subscriptions and what doesn't.
-Catalog helps you to duplicate smartly with our bulk actions as well as providing your catalogue with both flat and hierarchy views.
+Catalog can manage a multi-brands, multi-products, multi-campaigns product catalogue.